The Personio People Manual

 For the business, it can lead to lower employee absenteeism and greater productivity.
 For employees, it offers privileges that can lead to better overall health, such as:

-- Ability to see any health care provider for more personalized care
+Ability to see any health care provider for more personalised care

 Businesses may want to “sweeten the deal” by offering cover to include employees’ family members, too.